andychien009/csv-reorder/README.md

 approaches; no muss no fuss.

 ## Installation
-There is no user interface to this program, it will have to be executed through PowerShell or bash.
+There is no user interface to this program.
+Double clicking on it does not work.
+It will have to be executed through PowerShell or bash so you can supply additional parameters for the program to work.

 ### Windows
 Either use as Python script in [src/csv-reorder.py](https://github.com/andychien009/csv-reorder/blob/main/src/csv-reorder.py) or pyinstaller packaged win10 encoded *.exe file in [bin/csv-reorder.exe](https://github.com/andychien009/csv-reorder/blob/main/bin/csv-reorder.exe).

 No Python installation is required when using the executable.
-The win10 packaged executable is tested to be working with Windows 11.
+The executable is tested to be working with Windows 11.

-To make things easier, simply put csv-reorder.exe at the folder you wish to execute.
+To make things easier, simply put csv-reorder.exe at the folder where you data is.

 _(Optional)_ For more advanced and frequent execution, it is possible to put the csv-reorder.exe executable in a folder and point the $env:path variable to it so that it can be accessible in every directory in PowerShell.